Melatonin for Sleep After 35: Does It Help, and What Does Research Show?

 • Low doses (0.5–1 mg) taken 30–60 minutes before the intended sleep time are more aligned with current research than the higher doses typically found in commercial products.

-• CBT-I (cognitive behavioural therapy for insomnia) is considered the first-line treatment for chronic insomnia by sleep medicine guidelines and is worth asking about for persistent sleep difficulties.
+• CBT-I is considered the first-line treatment for chronic insomnia by sleep medicine guidelines and is worth asking about for persistent sleep difficulties.

 • Women who are pregnant or trying to conceive should discuss sleep management options with their healthcare provider before using melatonin supplements.